richardhozak/logic-sim/README.md

 ### logic-sim

-Simple logic simulator, you cannot add gates to board dynamically yet, but connections to predefined gates work as intended.
+Simple logic simulator.

+You can add logic gates to simulation and change the frequency of the simulation.

 ![screenshot](/screenshot.png)